liangjunchen88/CUBERUN-endless-running-game-dev/README.md

 ## 2. Tools and Framworks

-Used Unity, including packages and physic engines inside, C#, visual studio for developing game logic, build and export to the app.
+- Built 3D scenes and prefabs, build and export using Unity, including packages, physic engine and game dev tool sets
+- Implemented the game logic like start, sucess, fail, swicth levels using C# with visual studio
-Used Inno Setup to make the installer for the game.
+- Used Inno Setup to make the installer for the game app.

 ## 3. How to download and version